stacks-network/docs/_develop/profiles.md

 https://gaia.blockstack.org/hub/1EeZtGNdFrVB2AgLFsZbyBCF7UTZcEWhHk/profile.json
 ```

 Follow these steps to create and register a profile for a Blockstack ID:

 1. Create a JSON profile object
 2. Split up the profile into tokens, sign the tokens, and put them in a token file
 3. Create a zone file that points to the web location of the profile token file

-Accounts can have one or more proofs.
-Proofs are stored under the `account` key in the user's profile data

 ```js
 "account": [